 If you need assistance finding a placement for hours in a school setting for any of the above programs, please visit our student opportunities page or talk to your academic advisor for support.

 Program applicants are required to demonstrate a strong GPA (minimum 2.5; 3.0 preferred), but all applicants are reviewed holistically and on a case-by-case basis.
-Additionally, demonstrating a strong GPA does not guarantee admission to the program.
+Demonstrating a strong GPA does not guarantee admission to the program.

-An advising plan must be created with your College of Education academic advisor prior to program application, to ensure you are on track for meeting programmatic requirements.
+An advising plan must be created and signed with your College of Education academic advisor prior to program application, to ensure you are on track for meeting programmatic requirements.
 Call (520) 621-7865 to schedule an appointment to meet with an advisor.

 Required Essay Prompt for All Applicants: